bvobart/mllint/ReadMe.md

 ### Docker

 There are also `mllint` Docker containers available on [Docker Hub](https://hub.docker.com/r/bvobart/mllint) at `bvobart/mllint` for Python 3.6, 3.7, 3.8 and 3.9.
-They require that you mount the folder with your project onto the container as a volume on `/app`.
+These may particularly be helpful when running `mllint` in CI environments, such as Gitlab CI or Github Actions.
+See the Docker Hub for a full list of available tags that can be used.

+The Docker containers require that you mount the folder with your project onto the container as a volume on `/app`.
 Here is an example of how to use this Docker container, assuming that your project is in the current folder.
 Replace `$(pwd)` with the full path to your project folder if it is somewhere else.

 ```sh
 docker run -it --rm -v $(pwd):/app bvobart/mllint:latest